ChrisTowles/generator-shopify-react-app/generators/app/templates/README.md

 }`;
 ```

+## Expired Token Handling
+When the user presents an expired or invalid authorization token the GraphQL API should respond with a HTTP 403 (Forbidden) status code.
+The application will then automatically redirect the user to `/login`.

+## Refreshng Tokens
+If the GraphQL API returns a `x-new-token` header in the response then the client will automatically replace the authorization token stored in localStorage with the new token.
+This allows the GraphQL API to refresh the token automatically for users.
+By using this you can keep token lifetimes short while still allowing the users to stay logged in for extended periods providing they are active.

 # Copyright
 This project copyright 2017 Rich Buggy & [Growing eCommerce Pty Ltd](http://www.growingecommerce.com).
 See the LICENCE file for information about using and distributing this project.